maicher/kmstatus/README.md

 	cpu-temp 1s

 Or provide a configuration file.
-Put each option in new line as a space-separated pair, eg:
+Put each option in a new line as a space-separated pair, eg:

 	$ cat ~/.config/kmstatus/kmstatusrc
 	cpu-freq 1s